Published 2026-04-09

 12 hours: Carbon monoxide levels are fully normalized.
 Your body is now receiving the full oxygen supply it was designed for.

 24 hours: Your risk of heart attack begins to decrease.
-The combination of lower carbon monoxide, improved oxygen, and reduced blood pressure starts to take effect.
+The combination of lower carbon monoxide, improved oxygen, and reduced blood pressure starts to take effect, per American Cancer Society.

 48 hours to one week